jimurrito/Har-Surgeon/README.md

 ## Usage

-- Upload or paste into the web page.
+- Upload or paste your HAR Trace into the web page.
 - Once you submit the HAR trace via the `upload` button, the trace will be parsed and then displayed.

 ## Notes
 HAR traces can and will capture all data input and output from the captured browser session.
 Some data maybe senstive and contain PII.
-Please be aware that the traces are displayed `as-is` and will not automatically redact senstive material from the trace.
+Please be aware that the traces are displayed `as-is` and will not automatically redact senstive material PII from the trace.

+> It will however remove the bearer token from the HTTP headers when the trace is displayed.
+If the OAUTH bearer token called `Authorization` is passed, the value will always be displayed as `REDACTED`.

 ## Feature backlog
-- Streamline UI design.
+- ~~Streamline UI design.~~
-- Ability to redact known sensitve data like `bearer tokens`.
+- ~~Ability to redact known sensitve data like `bearer tokens`.~~
 - RAM cache time-based garbage collection.